CUTLER-H2020/DataCrawlers/Economic/immoscoop.be/README.md

-# Crawler for maps.me
+# Crawler for immoscoop.be

-DUTH's crawler to download data from maps.me
+DUTH's crawler to download data from immoscoop.be

 ## Getting Started